plotdb/fescope/README.md

 ## Note

- - This is not meant to be used for sandboxing or for security reason.
-Rescope never prevent any scripts from accessing document, and all scripts are still run in the main thread.
+ - This is not meant to be used for sandboxing or for security reason. `@plotdb/rescope` never prevent any scripts from accessing document, and all scripts are still run in the main thread.
  - some libraries such as `d3` may check and use object with the name they are going to use if exists.
 Thus we always have to restore context in case of disrupt their initialization process.
- - objects are only available `synchronously` - `scope.context` always restore window object after function executed to prevent conflict of libs between calls.
-Thus, this won't work if there are asynchronous invocation between dependencies.
  - rescope mimics `window` object but there are still limitations.
 If a library declares a variable by `window.somevar` but accessing it with `somevar`, it will fail.